alorber/Cooper-NFT/README.md

 ##### This section will detail how the code can be run once the repository is cloned.

-Both the frontend & backend use [Node 16.13.0](https://nodejs.org/ko/blog/release/v16.13.0/) and the [Yarn Package Manager](https://yarnpkg.com/).
+Both the frontend & backend use [NodeJS v16.13.0](https://nodejs.org/ko/blog/release/v16.13.0/) and the [Yarn Package Manager](https://yarnpkg.com/).

-Use `yarn install` in each directory to install all dependencies.
+Ensure the correct version of Node is installed and active, and then use `yarn install` in each directory to install all dependencies.

 ### Backend <a name="how-to-run-backend"></a>